 During Tuesday’s primary election, Lisbon residents had a special question on the back of their ballots reading, "If the terms of the consolidation were reasonable, would you be 'for' or 'against' the consolidation of Lisbon and Sussex into a new municipality?"

 Lisbon spoke loud and clear, and the answer is, “against.”
 Almost 80 percent of residents who made it to the polls voted against the consolidation, totaling just less than 2,300 votes.
 About 600 residents voted in favor of the merger.

 Although this is a nonbinding referendum, the Lisbon Town Board is taking the vote seriously.
-Now that residents have overwhelmingly spoken out against the consolidation effort both in person and at the polls, the board promised they wouldn’t explore a merger any further.
+Now that residents have overwhelmingly spoken out against the consolidation effort both in person and at the polls, they wouldn’t explore a merger any further.

 The news is a defeat for officials like Town Supervisor Joe Osterman who said he was interested in, at the very least, exploring the opportunity further.
 Other proponents of the merger included Town Chairman Matthew Gehrke, County Executive Dan Vrakas and County Sheriff Dan Trawicki.

 "I am very comfortable with the outcome, and now I am eager to get back to business as usual for the first time in a while."